Due to COVID-19, all services are currently being conducted by tele-health only.

 What services do you offer?

-I work with adults, children, and teens within the context of individual, couple and family sessions.
+We work with adults, children, and teens within the context of individual, couple and family sessions.
 Based on need, preference and therapeutic approach, we will work together to decide which modality of treatment will most efficiently resolve symptoms and work towards achieving goals.

 What are your rates and what type of payments do you accept?